OfficeDev/office-js-docs/reference/custom-functions-json.md

 |  `sync`  |  boolean  |  No, default is `false`  |  If `true`, the function runs synchronously and it must return a value.
 If `false`, the function runs asynchronously and it must return a `OfficeExtension.Promise` object.
 Note, `sync`  may not be `true` if either `cancelable` or `stream` are `true`.  |
 |  `volatile`  |  boolean  |  No, default is `false`.  |  If `true`, the function re-executes each time calculation runs in the workbook. |

-## The parameters array
+## Parameters array

 The `parameters` property is an array of objects.
 Each of these objects represents a parameter.
-Here are its properties:
+The following table contains its properties:

 |  Property  |  Data Type  |  Required?  |  Description  |
 |:-----|:-----|:-----|:-----|